|First production of LA RUE'S RETURN at Pollardville|

 Lt.
 Wexstad was so dumb that instead of leading his men into battle, he lead them into cattle.

-But when we struck gold, we'd celebrate like twin Walter Hustons in TREASURE OF THE SIERRA MADRE.
+But it wasn't long before we struck gold and when we did, we'd celebrate like twin Walter Hustons in TREASURE OF THE SIERRA MADRE.
 Our joint effort was productive, tumultuous and ultimately, forever cemented a bond between two best friends that had already known each other for at least ten years up to that point.

 |Wayne Head and Nicole Eddy-Pursch in LA RUE #2|